mskim/rlayout/README.md

 	- Header
 		- bleeding page number box
 	- AdBox DSL with profile, method_missing
 	- should filter markdown file
 		- for control characters
 		- should break lines for first_line_head_indent to take effect
 	- Style
 		- merge with base
 		- make it yml
 	- modify kramdown into r_kramdown
 	- use Asciidotor

+2015 3 30
+	I am getting invalid context error, And I can't find the reason why!.
+	I am going back to using NSText, from CoreText.
+	CTFrameSetter to NSLayoutManager
+	I will have to work on proposed lect stuff for illegular shaped containers.
+	I will also implement Pure Ruby version of Text so, I can used it with Opal on browser.

 2015 3 23
 	- parse adoc format, get the tree info, convert it to para_tree
  	- paragraph should container more information to accommodate node
 	- level, context, lines
 	- add admonition

 2015 2 11
 	- rlayout cli using RubyMotion as App
 	- setup github and bitbucket
 	- rlayout, photo_layout, restaurant

 2015 2 9
 	- node_tree
 	- PhotoBook

 2015 2 2
 	- add save_jpg
 	- save_pdf(path, options={})